Heartbroken parents want to 'spread the word' after 13-year-old daughter dies from chroming

 “We’ve got the pictures in our mind which will never be erased, you know, of what we were confronted with.”

-In Esra’s case, she was rushed off to hospital unresponsive, where she was placed on life support.
+She was then rushed to hospital unresponsive, where she was placed on life support.

-Eight days later, with her brain ‘damaged beyond repair’, her parents took the heartbreaking decision to turn off the machines.
+Eight days later, with her brain ‘damaged beyond repair’, Esra's parents made the heartbreaking decision to turn off the machines.

 Paul continued: “They’re asking us to bring a family, friends to say goodbye to our 13-year-old daughter.